-Natural dyeing made with plants
+Natural dyeing with plants

 Five primary plants used for natural dyeing.
 These plants include Umbrella tree leaves for black, mango leaves for yellow, mahogany leaves for brown, Indigofera leaves for blue or indigo, and Sappan wood for red.